wannier-developers/wannier90/docs/docs/user_guide/wannier90/files.md

 In the unformatted file the whole block of
 $3\times$`num_bands`$($`num_bands`$+1)/2$ complex numbers of a given k-point is written as a single record.
-In the formatted file each complex number is written on its own line, as a real and an imaginary part in the format `2es26.16`.
+In the formatted file each complex number is written on its own line, as a real part followed by an imaginary part. `wannier90` reads these with a list-directed read, so the exact spacing does not matter: `pw2wannier90.x` writes them with the format `2ES20.10`, while `w90spn2spn.x` uses `2es26.16`.

 Since the unformatted file is machine-dependent, the utility `w90spn2spn.x` can be used to convert it to and from a portable